-Scenario: The borrower makes 2 installments (the February and March payments), and then stops making payments.
-The premium finance company cancels the policy in April and the insurance carrier sends back the unearned premium in June, which pays off the entire loan balance.
+Here's the example scenario…the borrower makes two installments (the February and March payments) and then stops making payments.
+The premium finance company cancels the policy in April, and the insurance carrier sends back the unearned premium in June, which pays off the entire loan balance.
 How much of the original $120.00 finance charge does the borrower get back?

-The loan was 9 months in length, so we add up the figures from 9 to 1…this gives us 45.
+The loan was nine months in length, so we add up the figures from 9 to 1 which gives us 45.
 Using 45 as the denominator, we then add up the digits for each month, starting with the largest digit, and counting down until we reach the month during which the loan was paid off.
 The loan started in January and was not paid off until June.
-This is 6 months, so we add up the first 6 digits, starting with the largest one…9 + 8 + 7 + 6 + 5 + 4 = 39.
-We then calculate 39 / 45 * $120.00 = $104.00.
+This is six months, so we add up the first six digits, starting with the largest one (9 + 8 + 7 + 6 + 5 + 4 = 39).
+We then calculate 39 / 45 x $120.00 = $104.00.

 This is our answer!
 The premium finance company is permitted to keep $104.00 of the $120.00 finance charge and must refund back $16.00 to the borrower.

 Use The Rule of 78s to Help You With Premium Financing

 It's important to have a thorough understanding of the different ways to calculate asset depreciation.
 Using the Rule of 78s will help you to accurately determine the proper interest recognition for your accounts with premium financing and avoid any future headaches.